library(tidyverse)

 11 Residuals

 When looking at a linear model of your data, there’s a measure you need to be aware of called residuals.
 The residual is the distance between what the model predicted and what the real outcome is.
 Take our model at the end of the correlation and regression chapter.
-Our model predicted Maryland’s women soccer should have outscored Navy by 2.12 goals a year ago.
-The match was a 3-3 draw.
-So our residual is -2.12.
+Our model predicted Maryland’s women soccer should have outscored George Mason by a goal a year ago.
+The match was a 3-2 loss.
+So our residual is -2.

 Residuals can tell you several things, but most important is if a linear model the right model for your data.
 If the residuals appear to be random, then a linear model is appropriate.
 If they have a pattern, it means something else is going on in your data and a linear model isn’t appropriate.